 Please refer to your appointment letter for the exact location of your appointment.

-For outpatient appointments at Sunderland Royal Hospital, Monkwearmouth Hospital and the Galleries Health Centre call: 0191 541 0101
+For outpatient appointments at Sunderland Royal Hospital, Monkwearmouth Hospital, the Galleries Health Centre and Durham Diagnostic and Treatment Centre call: 0191 541 0101

 Please note if you have missed your appointment without giving us prior notice you may be removed from the waiting list altogether, in which case you will need to ask your GP to re-refer you back to the hospital.
 Over the past year more than 50,000 patients failed to attend their outpatient appointment at City Hospitals Sunderland without giving any prior notice whatsoever.
 This is a significant waste of resources, which not only has a considerable impact on how quickly we can see and treat people.